Home/Blog/Chronic Care/Diabetes/Is Sabudana Good for Diabetes? A Comprehensive Guide

 Can diabetics eat sabudana?

-Diabetics can eat sabudana in moderation, but it should be paired with protein and fibre-rich foods to minimise blood sugar spikes.
+Diabetics can eat sabudana in very small portions and only when it is carefully paired with protein and fiber-rich foods to minimize blood sugar spikes.

 Who should not eat sabudana?

-While anyone can eat sabudana, individuals with diabetes or those sensitive to blood sugar fluctuations should exercise caution when consuming it.
+While anyone can eat sabudana, individuals with poorly controlled diabetes, those prone to severe blood sugar fluctuations, or those on restrictive carbohydrate diets should exercise particular caution or avoid it.

-Sabudana is not a low glycaemic food; its glycaemic index ranges from medium to high, depending on the preparation method.
+No, sabudana is not a low-glycaemic food; its glycaemic index is generally classified as moderate to high, depending on preparation.

 What are some healthier alternatives to sabudana for diabetics?

-Healthier alternatives for diabetics include whole grains like brown rice, quinoa, and fibre-rich vegetables, which have a lower glycaemic impact.
+Healthier alternatives for diabetics include whole grains like quinoa, millets (e.g., ragi, bajra), and high-fiber vegetables, which have a lower glycaemic impact and provide crucial fiber and protein.

 References